The Importance of Wastewater Treatment for Sustainable Living

-Why Wastewater Treatment Is Important for Housing Societies?
+What is Wastewater Treatment in Housing Societies?

 Domestic usage accounts for more than 15% of all water consumption, and the majority of it is consumed by the urban regions.
 The two categories of buildings that may be taken into consideration in the context of urban regions in India are residential and non-residential.
 In residential structures, water is often utilized for bathing, cleaning dishes, and clothing, irrigating common spaces and a number of other purposes (such as cooking and drinking).
 The amount of water consumed in this type of structure varies significantly, and it differs from building to building based on the type, size, functions, age of construction, and class of buildings.
 Naturally, the usage of water in our houses is the most significant.

-Impact of Water Shortage on residential areas
+Impact of Water Shortage on Residential Areas

 Today, the availability of water is a problem that affects almost all residential areas in major cities across India.
 Urban regions face increasing demand for their water supplies as a result of rapid population increase, urbanization, and economic development.
 Water is in ever-increasing demand and water shortages are becoming more common in many places as a result of water demand surpassing water supply.
 Major cities across India including Bangalore, Delhi, Mumbai, Pune, etc. have outgrown their local water resources.
 Groundwater supplies are being unsustainable and exploited, and all nearby surface water sources are being used.
 In order to meet the growing demand for water, more cities may eventually need to rely on farther-off water sources or inter-basin water transfers.